enear/enear.github.com/_posts/2019-01-10-future-workloads.md

 ---
 layout: post
-title: keywords: future workloads scheduling
+title: Scala concurrency: performance and scheduling of common workloads with Future
 author: jguitana
 ---

 One of the most relevant Scala primitives for concurrency is the `Future`.
 It represents a value which is either complete or failed, and is scheduled to run outside the program main flow, in some other thread.
+You can learn more about it [here](https://docs.scala-lang.org/overviews/core/futures.html) if you are not familiar and want to understand this post.

 Future enables us to tackle the following concurrency problems:
 1. Let other components execute when one is waiting on IO.